 South Holland District covers a geographical area of 74,238 hectares and is situated in the south eastern corner of Lincolnshire.
 The District is located in the flat fenlands that have been reclaimed from the sea over the centuries.
 The District is made up of small rural communities and five towns: Crowland, Holbeach, Long Sutton, Spalding and Sutton Bridge.
-This area has a low population density with 1.03 persons per hectare compared to an average for England and Wales of 3.77 people.
+This area has a low population density of 1.2 persons per hectare (120 per km 2) compared to an average of 2.9 in the East Midlands and an average of 3.7 for England and Wales.